Sass and Salt » Easy Treats » Fruity Pebbles Treats

 Storage

 Room temperature: Store cut bars in an airtight container at room temperature for 3 to 4 days.
-They’re softest at days 1 to 3.
-Cut the bars into squares before storing since they’re easiest to slice while still soft.
-Stack with parchment or wax paper between layers so they don’t stick.
+They are softest at days 1 to 3.
+Cut them into squares before storing, since they slice cleanest while still soft, and stack with parchment or wax paper between layers so they do not stick.

-Refrigerator: Don’t refrigerate.
-Cold dries the marshmallow base out and makes the bars stiff.
-If you must refrigerate (warm climate, no AC), let them come to room temperature for 30 minutes before serving.
+Refrigerator: Do not refrigerate.
+Cold dries the marshmallow base out and stiffens the bars.
+If you have no choice (warm climate, no AC), let them come back to room temperature for 30 minutes before serving.

-Freezer: Wrap individual bars in plastic wrap and freeze in a zip-top bag for up to 1 month.
-Thaw at room temperature for 30 minutes before eating.
+Freezer: Wrap individual bars in plastic and freeze in a zip-top bag for up to 1 month.
+Thaw at room temperature for about 30 minutes before eating.

 A woman with straight brown hair and bangs smiles warmly, wearing a dark turtleneck sweater.
 She is indoors, with a modern kitchen featuring cabinets and a range hood blurred in the background.